Our research is editorially independent but we may earn a commission for purchases made through our links.

 Treat your family to a weekend of “time travel” when you visit Bucks County Peddlers’ Village in Pennsylvania.
 This is a historic village with charming colonial buildings, gardens, lodging, and shopping that’s been drawing in visitors for over five decades.
 Giggleberry Fair is an indoor family fun center with an obstacle course and seasonal events that are great for birthday weekends.
 If you visit during the holiday season, you can check out the Gingerbread Competition & Display and the Christmas Festival, and later in the year don’t miss the Maine in March Lobster Feast, Lahaska Restaurant Week, and the Scarecrow Festival.
 One recommended place to stay here is the Golden Plough Inn at Peddler’s Village.

 Take your family on an outdoor adventure with a weekend getaway to the Allegheny National Forest, just a little over two hours from Pittsburgh.
 There are over 200 miles of hiking trails, 53 miles of cross-country skiing trails, and 18 miles of interpretative trails with many suitable for kids of all ages.
-Talk to a ranger when you get to the park to get trail recommendations and map and start exploring the wild beauty of Pennsylvania!
+Talk to a ranger when you get to the park to get trail recommendations and a map and start exploring the wild beauty of Pennsylvania!